 When I think of St. Patrick ‘s Day, I think of Leprechauns, four leaf clovers, and wearing green.
 I also think back to elementary school when a friend’s mother delivered Shamrock Shakes for the entire class every March 17th.
-It was a lucky day, indeed!
+It was most definitely a lucky day!

 - 3 small to medium baking potatoes, halved lengthwise (longer, thinner potatoes work well)